(traditional resume available upon request)

 I have written and published thousands of articles on such diverse topics as Web 3.0, understanding IP laws, and ethics in gaming.
 Some of these articles have been published in various technical, legal, and gaming journals around the world.

-I designed several board and card games, one of which was published in two editions.
+I designed several board and card games, one of which was published in two editions and sold 2,500 copies.
 My designs are used by game players around the world.

 I created and wrote for a daily blog that reached between 60,000 to 80,000 unique readers per month.

-I integrated shopping.com's back-end shopping databases with their website in a three-month Perl project.
+I created the first Internet multi-currency/multi-portfolio system for stocks for a company now absorbed into CBS MarketWatch.
+I integrated shopping.com's back-end shopping databases with their website in a three-month project.

-In my first job, I threw out four old UNIX systems in favor of a single new system which was four times as powerful as the old ones combined.
-It cost next to nothing, and saved over $30,000 in support fees per year for several years.
+In my first job out of Cornell, I threw out four old UNIX systems in favor of a single new system which was four times as powerful as the old ones combined.
+It cost next to nothing, and saved over $30,000 in support fees per year for the first several years alone.

-I founded and organize a game group which has been successfully meeting and playing for over ten years.
+I founded, inspired, and continue to organize game groups which have been successfully meeting and playing for over ten years.

 I think like a user/customer, not like a designer, programmer, manager, or marketer.